Ashton-Gates/belonging-foundation/README.md

 ## This will include Detailed instructions for the following tasks:
 -- on logging into admin.html, adding/removing content from existing pages such as home page, etc.

+More content, workflows, CICD implementations and security checks in progress... standby for awesomeness :)